4GeeksAcademy/react-tutorial-exercises/exercises/03.3-component-properties/README.md

 <BootstrapCard title="Bob Dylan" />
 ```

-Our component function will receive all its properties (including title) through the first param that we can call "props".
+Our component function will receive all its properties (including title) through the first parameter that we can call "props".

 ```jsx
 const BootstrapCard = (props) => {